passalis/dain/README.md

 In this repository we provide an implementation of the [Deep Adaptive Input Normalization (DAIN)](https://arxiv.org/pdf/1902.07892.pdf) using PyTorch.
 Sample data loaders to evaluate the effectiveness of the proposed method using a large-scale limit order book dataset (FI-2010 dataset) are also provided.

+### Howto run:

-We provide an example of using the proposed method in run_exp.py and we compare DAIN to other normalization approaches.
+We provide an example of using the proposed method in `run_exp.py` and we compare DAIN to other normalization approaches.
 The proposed method can both increase the price forecasting as shown below (evaluation on all splits using a two layer MLP, prediction horizon = 10, window = 15):

 | Method         | F1 score  | Cohen's kappa |